JoshWong1/dealership-reviews/README.md

 **Introduction**

-Welcome to the "Dealership Reviews Web Application," a project developed as part of the IBM Full Stack Developer Professional Certificate program.
+Welcome to the "Dealership Reviews Web Application", a project developed as part of the IBM Full Stack Developer Professional Certificate program.
 This web application serves as a platform where registered users can contribute reviews and gain insights into various car dealerships.
 Below, we outline the project's key features and functionalities.

 **Key Functionalities**